DanielMazurkiewicz/ultradb/README.md

 Works on 64 bit linux platforms.
 Other platforms not tested.

-# What for another database?
+# What for is this another database?

-If performance and/or costs of your infrastructure is for you a key factor you should consider use of Ultra DB.
-It is simple to use library, but requires little more attention from developer and more extensive testing, since there is not much control over what you do with database (for example there is no guarantee that database will trigger an error when trying to update document with non existing ID within a range of IDs in database, more over it might corrupt database).
-But in return you get a database, that runs within node process (no extra process, no extra overheads for TCP/IP stack, no waisteless copying data, no parsing queries, no switching to additional db tasks, no callbacks and promisses overheads ... and so on).
-With very little effort you can make pretty advanced services serving many thousands requests a second on a single cheap VPS machine.

 Some examples of usage:
  * logging data
- * storing sessions
+ * storing sessions, large numger of documents
  * building custom database data structures (trees, chain lists, ...)
  * microservices
  * services
  * storing training data of ai, ann, ... storing trained results...
  * building more advanced databases with ultradb as their backend
  * everywhere where you need document ID without additional querying for it (you receive document ID always as a result of adding document to database)

+It:
+ * is small - arround 300kB
+ * is written in C for node js intentionally - it is not a wrapper, or port of another database
+ * is multicore processors friendly - scales up with node processes, multiple node instances/forks can work simultaneously on same database file
+ * is pretty simple and straight forward - it is not intention to hide any kind of abstraction from you
+ * supports text, integers, floats and data buffers
+ * supports cursors that allows to iterate through documents starting from newest and allows paging
+ * is VERY FAST, try it on SSD drive, compare with other databases, tell me the results - I'm sure you'll be pleased when you'll compare it with other databases for node js
+ * is Binary JSON (BSON) and other binary formats friendly

+If performance and/or costs of your infrastructure is for you a key factor you should consider use of Ultra DB.
+It is simple to use library, but requires little more attention from developer and more extensive testing, since there is not much control over what you do with database (for example there is no guarantee that database will trigger an error when trying to update document with non existing ID within a range of IDs in database, more over it might corrupt database).
+But in return you get a database, that runs within node process (no extra process, no extra overheads for TCP/IP stack, no waisteless copying data, no parsing queries, no switching to additional db tasks, no callbacks and promisses overheads ... and so on).
+With very little effort you can make pretty advanced services serving many thousands requests a second on a single cheap VPS machine.

+# Help highly appreciated! :-)

+Feel free to drop a line of code, write tests, prepare documentation, tutorials, guidelines, come up with ideas and so on!

 # Important notes